-

 Reputable vs Reputed - What's the difference? - WikiDiff

-Learn the difference between reputable and reputed as adjectives and as a verb.
-Reputable means having a good reputation, while reputed means pertaining to a reputation accorded to …
+As adjectives the difference between reputable and reputed is that reputable is having a good reputation; honourable while reputed is pertaining to a reputation accorded to another.
+As a …

 REPUTED Definition & Meaning - Merriam-Webster